 - 10.5 Policy GN1 of the West Lancashire Local Plan states that 'development proposals within the Green Belt will be assessed against national policy and any relevant Local Plan policies'.
 Paragraph 149 in the National Planning Policy Framework states that 'a local planning authority should regard the construction of new buildings as inappropriate in Green Belt'.
 There are 7 exceptions to this, including 'buildings for agriculture and forestry'. - 10.6 It has been accepted by the Planning Inspector that the process of growing mushrooms is considered to comprise agricultural development.
 The polytunnel structures that are proposed are required in connection with that use and have been justified as part of the current and previous submissions.
 On that basis the principle of the development to site polytunnels for mushroom growing on the land is considered to be acceptable. - 10.7 The Council is not required to assess the impact of the development on the openness of the Green Belt.
-However in addition to the principle of development being acceptable, it is noted that the structures proposed have a lower roof height than the previously approved buildings and therefore the impact on the openness of the Green Belt would be less than that of the approved scheme. - 10.8 In terms of the temporary access it is proposed this would remain in place until the approved access is fully constructed.
-The land on which the temporary access has been constructed forms part of the approved layout where landscaping is proposed.
-The temporary access would be removed and the land remediated in accordance with the approved scheme. - 10.9 In accordance with paragraph 150 of the NPPF engineering operations are another form of development which is not inappropriate within the Green Belt provided they preserve openness and do not conflict with the purposes of including land in the Green Belt.
-The temporary access is considered to be an engineering operation and the principle of the development is therefore acceptable. - 10.10 Due to the position of the access it will be visible within the streetscene however it is at ground level and is situated close to the location of the approved access.
-As the access proposed here is only temporary in nature and will be eventually removed once the approved access is fully constructed it is considered that there would be no additional impact on the openness of the Green Belt and the proposal would not conflict with any purpose of including land within the Green Belt. - 10.11 It is therefore considered that the proposal complies with the requirements of the NPPF and with local plan policy GN1.
+However, in addition to the principle of development being acceptable, it is noted that the structures proposed have a lower roof height than the previously approved buildings and therefore the impact on the openness of the Green Belt would be less than that of the approved scheme. - 10.8 It is therefore considered that the proposal complies with the requirements of the NPPF and with local plan policy GN1.